LeoMarti1337/rsi-backtesting-tool/README.md

 ![image](https://github.com/user-attachments/assets/9d384534-ff61-485d-9198-4a999ea7067e)<br>

-While this strategy yielded greater historical results for JPMorgan than buy-and-hold, the same strategy underperformed compared to a simple buy-and-hold for all other companies.
-However, it is noteworthy that the volatility decreased and Sharpe Ratio increased across nearly all company-backtests which smooths out the value of portfolio over time.
+While the strategy achieved higher historical returns than a buy-and-hold approach for JPMorgan, it underperformed compared to buy-and-hold for all other companies.
+However, volatility decreased and the Sharpe ratio increased in nearly all company backtests, resulting in a more stable portfolio over time.